DeWitt Central FFA

 Learning to Do, Doing to Learn, Earning to Live, Living to Serve.

 EM Tiffany wrote the FFA Creed in 1930!

 "FFA makes a positive difference in the lives of students by developing their potential for premier leadership personal growth and career success through agricultural education."

 Want to learn more?
-The Offical FFA Manual has everything you need to know about FFA and more!
+The Official FFA Manual has everything about FFA and more!